UK Driving Test Pass Rates: 18 Years of History

 A failed eyesight check at the start now ends the test immediately with a serious fault.
 This added roughly 0.2 percentage points of fails to the 2022-23 figure.

-- 04May 2026 booking cap rule (post-2024-25 dataset)
+- 04May 2026 booking rule changes (post-2024-25 dataset)

-The one-active-booking-per-learner cap came in 2026 and does not appear in the 2024-25 data.
-Its first-cycle effect will appear in the 2025-26 release.
+The 2026 booking-rule changes (only you can book and manage your own test from 12 May, and a booking can be changed at most twice from 31 March) came in 2026 and do not appear in the 2024-25 data.
+Their first-cycle effect will appear in the 2025-26 release.

-The decline by candidate type
+The figure by candidate type

-Comparison with the longer pre-2018 trend
+Comparison with the longer pre-2007 trend

 What this means for 2025-26 forecasts